-This easy recipe delivers moist and tender roasted Cornish game hens that are infused with flavor from a homemade seasoning salt made with delicious herbs and spices.
+This easy recipe delivers moist and tender roasted Cornish game hens with nicely crispy skin.
+The roasted hens are infused with flavor from a homemade seasoning salt made with delicious herbs and spices.
 The entire dish is easily made in one cast iron pan.

-- If you buy frozen game hens, be sure to let them thaw fully before cooking them.
+- Cornish game hens: If you buy frozen game hens, please be sure to let them thaw fully before cooking.
 It will be difficult to cook them properly if they are still partially frozen on the inside.

 How to make it: